 - Associated enterprises.
 If you decide to raise your own oxen, you can easily complement the draft team with other enterprises.
 For instance, the mothers of your draft steers could be milked, and any surplus calves could be finished for beef.

 - Susceptibility to ice injuries.
-The hoof structure of oxen is very different from that of horses.
+The hoof structure of oxen is very different than that of horses.
 Oxen are more prone to ugly cuts when walking on icy surfaces.

 - Horns.
 Most oxen have horns because horns can be necessary for holding a yoke in place, depending on the yoke design.
 However, horns can be dangerous to humans.